esheldon/great3-config/README.md

         * run-g303-rgc-05
             - using TF prior from deep03, which clipped the fracdev
+            - Q,m looks good at low s/n  c worse
+            - worse at high s/n

         * run-g303-rgc-06
-            maybe...
-            - using TF prior from deep03, which clipped the fracdev
+            - using new F-fracdev-02 prior, in which I used a tighter cut on fracdev error
-            - using not clipped fracdev prior (deep01) but clipping it after the fit!
+            - using grid

 great3 run02